 Sometimes we push too much when we apply logic in order to understand emptiness-"This is non-self-existent because of this and that reason."
-By simply looking at a situation, however, we can see that the situation itself expresses ponduality.
-This is why I am a Toongkhana says that dependent arising is the king of
+By simply looking at a situation, however, we can see that the situation itself expresses nonduality.
+This is why Lama Tsongkhapa says that dependent-arising is the king of logic: "This tissue is non-self-existent because it is a dependent-arising."